terrytaylorbiz/portfolio/README.md

 # portfolio

+GIVE ME A DAY OR TWO TO WRITE UP A DESCRIPTION OF THE DOCS ...
+TERRY TAYLOR (22 MAY 2019)

 These are a few of the docs I have written over the years.
 These docs are not confidential.
 The target audience was technical and the focus was on useful, accurate content with a minimum of text and diagrams.

 01_cit_doc_processes.pdf: Describes how to transition to a new doc system.